justinmeiners/spherical-harmonics/README.md

 # sphereical-harmonics

-This is a research paper for my Mathematics Capstone course.
+This is a demo for my research paper for my Mathematics Capstone course.

+It is also my first project using [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming)

+Thanks to the creator of [Literate](https://github.com/zyedidia/Literate)

 ## Project License